bwallace7430/chess/notes.md

 ### Good design
 Domain driven, encapsulation, inheritance, cohesive, uncoupled, decomposition, YAGNI, POLA, KISS, single responsibility, open/closed, liskov, interface segregation, dependency inversion
+### Test-Driven Development/Error Handling
+Write your code and your tests at the same time.
+Your tests should inform your code and your code should inform your tests.
+Exception class with error code that matches HTTP codes.
+Research this one a bit more.
+I'm not sure I get it.
+### HTTP
+Client to server communication.
+Domain name/host name is kinda like a general location.
+Port is a specific location on the computer.
+Spark Java helps you to write end handlers.